Michael P. Barnett: Activities at MIT

 In 1958, John Clarke Slater invited Barnett to join his Solid State and Molecular Theory Group.
 He was made an associate professor of physics in 1960 and, in 1962, set up an IBM 709 installation, the Cooperative Computing Laboratory (CCL).
 This supported heavy computations by several groups at MIT.
-The SSMTG used much of the time for molecular and solid state research, attracting many post-doctoral workers from the UK and Canada,.
+The SSMTG used much of the time for molecular and solid state research, attracting many post-doctoral workers from the United Kingdom and Canada,.

 The calculations of quantum chemistry involve approximate solutions of the Schrödinger equation.
 Many methods for computing these require molecular integrals that are defined for systems of 2, 3 and 4 atoms, respectively.
 The 4-atom (or 4-centre) integrals are by far the most difficult.
 By extending the methods of his PhD papers, Barnett developed a detailed methodology for evaluating all of these integrals These were coded in FORTRAN, in software that was available to the IBM mainframe community through the SHARE organisation.
 Members of the SSMTG who developed and used these programs included Donald Ellis, Russell Pitzer and Donald Merrifield.

 In 1960, Barnett started to extend a technique he had learned from Frank Boys to program a computer to construct coded mathematical formulas.
 He needed a way to typeset these.
 A Photon machine, equipped with paper provided an immediate solution.
 Barnett developed software to typeset computer output, and applied this to documents containing mathematical formulas and to a wide range of other typesetting problems.
 He produced books for the MIT Libraries, and with Imre Izs·k, the Smithsonian Astrophysical Observatory.
 The work of his team and the parallel work of other groups through 1964 is described in his monograph.

 Barnett also began to develop his ideas on cognitive modelling, as a member of Frank Schmitt's seminar on biological memory.
 He wrote on river simulation as a member of the Harvard Water Resources seminar (see for related work.
 He, John Iliffe, Robert Futrelle, Paul Fehder, George Coulouris and other members of the CCL worked on parsing, text processing (the precursor of word processing), programming language constructs, scientific visualisation, and further topics that melded into the computer science of later years.